The (Unofficial) BetterHelp FAQ: Discounts, Pricing, Reviews, Tips & Tricks

 Please note that BetterHelp’s pricing can vary by location.
-The lowest rate we have ever seen is $65 per week.
-The highest is $120.
 When the rate is higher, the financial aid offered will also be greater.
-That said, for most people, the rate will be $80 per week.

 BetterHelp’s basic plan includes one live session per week.
 BetterHelp does not set an absolute limit on session length but indicates that most live sessions last 30 to 45 minutes.

 BetterHelp defines a live session as being either a live video session, a live audio (or phone) session, or a live chat session.
 We strongly recommend finding a therapist who offers weekly live video sessions.

 No. BetterHelp does not accept insurance directly and you can’t be reimbursed indirectly by submitting claims for services you receive on BetterHelp to your insurance company.

 There are two main reasons for this.
 One is that BetterHelp does not authorize using their platform for diagnosing mental health conditions.
 Insurance companies require mental health services to be associated with a diagnosis to be covered.